composewell/packcheck/README.md

 ## Quick Start

 ### CI (Travis/Appveyor/CircleCI)
-To enable CI for your repo, just copy the relevant CI config file i.e.
+To use packcheck for CI testing of your repo:

+* Copy
 [.travis.yml](https://github.com/composewell/packcheck/blob/master/.travis.yml),
 [appveyor.yml](https://github.com/composewell/packcheck/blob/master/appveyor.yml),
 or
 [.circleci/config.yml](https://github.com/composewell/packcheck/blob/master/.circleci/config.yml)
-to your package repo, add your repo to travis/appveyor/circleci and CI should just work for most packages.
-Uncomment the relevant lines in the CI config files to enable CI for more configs.
-Just modify some environment variables in the configs to control everything about the build.
+to your package repo
+* Add your repo to travis/appveyor/circleci

+CI should out of the box for most packages.
+Uncomment the relevant lines in the CI config files or change the values of the environment variables for fine grained control or custom configuration.

 ### Local Machine
+You can use packcheck to build or CI test a package on your local machine as well.
 For local use, copy [packcheck.sh](https://github.com/composewell/packcheck/blob/master/packcheck.sh) to your local machine (Linux/OSX/Windows), put it in your PATH, and run it from your package directory.
 You can pass the same evironment variables that are used in CI files to run the exact same tests locally.
 Usage is as simple
 as:
 ```
-$ packcheck.sh cabal-new
+$ packcheck.sh cabal-v2
-$ packcheck.sh cabal-new ENABLE_GHCJS=y
+$ packcheck.sh cabal-v2 ENABLE_GHCJS=y
-$ packcheck.sh cabal
+$ packcheck.sh cabal-v1
 $ packcheck.sh stack
 ```